-Exact solutions of Lamb waves in a plate can be established on the basis of threedimensional elasticity theory and subsequently extended to a laminate with an arbitrary structure.
+Exact solutions of Lamb waves in a plate can be established on the basis of three-dimensional elasticity theory and subsequently extended to a laminate with an arbitrary structure.
 For symmetrical laminates, a reliable wave mode separation method is used.
 A numerical method for obtaining group velocity dispersions and wave curves is proposed.
 The dispersions and characteristic wave curves of Lamb waves are analyzed for two types of laminates.
-The proposed methods effectively model the dispersive and anisotropic behavior of Lamb waves in laminates.
-It was found that the A_0 mode has the best characteristics for structural monitoring of laminar composites.
+It was found that the A0 mode has the best characteristics for structural monitoring of laminar composites.
 The speed of propagation of multi-frequency components within the wave packet remains almost unchanged, which causes only slight deformation of the wave packet shape when moving in the composite layers.
-In addition, the significantly low attenuation of A_0 mode and high sensitivity to the growth of delamination in the sample indicate the practical value of using symmetric modes as a diagnostic tool.
+In addition, the significantly low attenuation of $A_0$ mode and high sensitivity to the growth of delamination in the sample indicate the practical value of using symmetric modes as a diagnostic tool.